-So, it’s no shock then, that email opt-in forms can be found on almost every blog and eCommerce site as, as can be seen from the above, email is still one of the most effective ways of reaching and building a meaningful relationship with your target market.
+So it’s no shock, then, that email opt-in forms can be found on almost every blog and eCommerce site.
+As these stats prove, email is still one of the most effective ways of reaching and building a meaningful relationship with your target market.

-But what separates an email opt-in form that converts amazingly, achieving countless sign ups every hour to one that sits there idle, generating hardly any sign ups at all?
+But what separates an email opt-in form that converts amazingly, achieving countless sign ups every hour, to one that sits idle, generating hardly any sign ups at all?

 This is the key question we’re going to be answering in this article, calling on well-founded research and a couple of examples of opt-in forms done properly.

 You’ll be relieved to know that there are a few tried and tested principles that, if followed correctly, should turn any ignored, low performing opt-in form into a subscriber generating machine.

 These principles aren’t fads or short term tricks to temporarily get you a hit of subscribers.
 They are well established, well researched techniques that are based on human psychology.
 These principles worked well 10 years ago and we’re confident will work well 10 years from now.